ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 only affect the system's behavior for CP pages accessed through that particular CP index file (e.g. ``http://example.com/admin.php``).

-The **main configuration file**, found at :file:`system/expressionengine/config/config.php`, is loaded every time the system is run, meaning that config overrides set in :file:`config.php` always affect the system's configuration.
-Since :file:`config.php` is loaded last, it also means any settings in this file will override settings loaded from the database *and* the relevant index file.
+.. note:: Overrides available for use in the CP index file are limited to :ref:`cp_url <overrides-cp-url>`, :ref:`newrelic_app_name <overrides-newrelic-app-name>`, and :ref:`site_name <overrides-site-name>`.

-For serving up the front-end, ExpressionEngine loads settings in this
+Every time ExpressionEngine runs, settings are loaded in this order:
-order:

 #.
 Settings stored in the database are loaded.
 #.
-Settings in :file:`index.php` are loaded and override settings loaded
+Settings in :file:`config.php` are loaded and override settings loaded
    from the database.
 #.
-Settings in :file:`config.php` are loaded and override any settings
-   loaded from the database and the site index file.
+If a front-end page is being served, a limited array of settings in :file:`index.php` are loaded and override any settings loaded from the database and the main configuration file.

-For serving Control Panel pages, ExpressionEngine loads settings in this order:

 #.
-Settings stored in the database are loaded.
-#.
-Settings in :file:`admin.php` are loaded and override settings loaded
+If a CP page is being served, a limited array of settings in :file:`admin.php` are loaded and override any settings loaded from the database and the main configuration file.
-   from the database.
-#.
-Settings in :file:`config.php` are loaded and override any settings
-   loaded from the database and the CP index file.

 Configuration Variables